-Courses FRC Course of Study Requirements English Language Arts 4 Credits English I, II, III, IV or English 9 Honors, English 10 Honors, English 11 Honors, English 12 Honors Note: AP English Language and Composition can replace English III/English 11 Honors Note: AP English Literature and Composition can replace English IV/English 12 Honors Mathematics 4 Credits Math I, II, III, IV Fourth Math Course to align with the student's post high school plans Options: AP Calculus, AP Statistics, Precalculus, Discrete Mathematics Science 3 Credits A Physical Science Course: Physics, Chemistry, or Physical, Biology, Earth/Environmental Science Wake Monarch Academy recommends a fourth science class that would count as a required elective: Forensics, Agricultural Science, Anatomy and Physiology, Astronomy Social Studies A Credits The specific courses required are dependent upon the year the student was first enrolled, in any school setting, as a 9th grader: 2019-2020: Founding Principles, Civics, and Economics, American History I, American History II, and World History 2020-2021: Founding Principles of the United States of America and North Carolina: Civic Literacy, World History, American History, and Economics and Personal Finance 2021-2022 and beyond: Founding Principles of the United States of America and North Carolina: Civic Literacy, World History, American History, and Economics and Personal Finance Health/Physical Education 4 Credits Wake Monarch Academy will require daily participation in Health and Physical Education.
+Courses FRC Course of Study Requirements English Language Arts 4 Credits English I, II, III, IV (Honors Level Available) Note: AP English Language and Composition can replace English III/English 11 Honors Note: AP English Literature and Composition can replace English IV/English 12 Honors WTCC courses English 111/English 112 (together) can count as 1 English Credit.
+Mathematics 4 Credits Traditional Path: Math I, II, III, IV (Honors Level when available) Math IV can be replaced from the following options as they align with post-secondary academic plans: AP Calculus, AP Statistics, Precalculus, Discrete Mathematics Modifications to math requirements can be approved by the executive director based of the needs of the student.
+Science 3 Credits A Physical Science Course, Biological Science and an Earth/Environmental Science.
+Physical Science : Physics, Chemistry, or Physical Science, Biological Science: General/Introductory Biology Earth/Environmental Science: Earth/Environmental Science, Earth/Space Science or AP Environmental Science Wake Monarch Academy recommends a fourth science class that would count as a required elective: Forensics, Agricultural Science, Anatomy and Physiology, Astronomy Social Studies 4 Credits The specific courses required are dependent upon the year the student was first enrolled, in any school setting, as a 9th grader: 2019-2020: Founding Principles, Civics, and Economics, American History I, American History II, and World History 2020-2021: Founding Principles of the United States of America and North Carolina: Civic Literacy, World History, American History, and Economics and Personal Finance 2021-2022 and beyond: Founding Principles of the United States of America and North Carolina: Civic Literacy, World History, American History, Health/Physical Education and Economics and Personal Finance 4 Credits Wake Monarch Academy will require daily participation in Health and Physical Education.
 Students must participate each year they are enrolled.
 Note: Students entering with no previous health/physical education classes will need to take an online based health class and take an additional CPR/First Aid class World Languages 2 Credits A two-credit minimum, in the same language, is required for admission to most colleges and universities.
-Earning a WMA diploma will meet the admissions eligibility for any of the North Carolina University System colleges and universities Electives or Other Requirements 4 Credits required: Two elective credits required (two course concentration) from one area below: Total 25 Credits
+See High School Course of Study for an exception.
+Electives or Other Requirements 4 Credits required: Two elective credits required (two course concentration) from one area below: Career and Technical Education (CTE) Arts Education: dance, music, theater arts, visual arts Any other subject area: social studies, science, mathematics, English, world languages) The other two elective credits can be earned in any combination from the above domains Total 25 Credits